Branch-depth: Generalizing tree-depth of graphs: Introduction

 For matroids, we define the branch-depth of a matroid $M$ as the branch-depth of its connectivity function $\lambda_M$.
 We will investigate three additional depth parameters, called the contraction depth, the deletion depth, and the contraction-deletion depth for matroids.
 Ding, Oporowski, and Oxley~\cite{DOO1995} investigated the contraction-deletion depth under the name \emph{type}.
 A Venn diagram in Figure~\ref{fig:matroid} shows containment relation and properties on classes of matroids with respect to the boundedness of various parameters of matroids, which will be proved in Theorems~\ref{thm:various-depth} and \ref{thm:cd}, and Corollaries~\ref{cor:dd} and \ref{cor:cddd}.
 We will also show that no two of these depth parameters are tied.

-It is well known that a class of graphs has bounded tree-depth if and only if it has no long path, see \cite[4.4]{RS1985} or \cite[Proposition 6.1]{NO2012}.
-We present an analogue for matroids as follows. \begin{THMLC} \begin{enumerate}[(i)] \item A class of matroids has bounded contraction depth if and only if all circuits have bounded size. \item A class of matroids has bounded deletion depth if and only if all cocircuits have bounded size. \end{enumerate} \end{THMLC}
+It is well known that a class of graphs has bounded tree-depth if and only if it has no long path, see~\cite[4.4]{RS1985} or~\cite[Proposition 6.1]{NO2012}.
+It is straightforward to prove the following analogue for matroids as follows. \begin{THMLC} \begin{enumerate}[(i)] \item A class of matroids has bounded contraction depth if and only if all circuits have bounded size. \item A class of matroids has bounded deletion depth if and only if all cocircuits have bounded size. \end{enumerate} \end{THMLC}

+The contraction depth is also tied to the ``branch-depth'' introduced by Kardo\v{s}, Kr\'al', Liebenau, and Mach~\cite{KKLM2017}.
+The authors would like to apologize for this unfortunate conflict of terms.
+To distinguish with our branch-depth, let us call theirs the \emph{KKLM-depth} of a matroid.
+They prove that if $c$ is the size of a largest circuit of a matroid $M$, then the KKLM-depth is at most $c^2$ and at least $\log_2 c$.
+By Theorem~\ref{thm:main-long-circuit}, KKLM-depth and contraction depth are tied.
+Interestingly, they showed that unlike the contraction depth, KKLM-depth does not increase when we take a minor.
+Moreover there is an interesting algorithmic result on integer programming parameterized by their branch-depth due to Chan, Cooper, Kouteck\'y, Kr{\'a}l', and Pek{\'a}rkov{\'a}~\cite{CCKKP2019}.

 Robertson and Seymour~\cite{RS1985} stated that graphs of bounded tree-depth are well-quasi-ordered by the subgraph relation and Ding~\cite{Ding1992} proved that they are well-quasi-ordered by the induced subgraph relation.
+As a generalization, Ganian, Hlin{\v{e}}n{\'y}, Ne{\v{s}}et{\v{r}}il, Obdr\v{z}\'{a}lek, and Ossona de Mendez~\cite{GHNOO2017} proved that a class of graphs of bounded shrub-depth is well-quasi-ordered by the induced subgraph relation.
 We prove an analogous theorem for matroids as follows.
 A matroid $N$ is a \emph{restriction} of a matroid $M$ if $N=M\setminus X$ for some $X$.
 A class $\mathcal M$ of matroids is \emph{well-quasi-ordered} by restriction if every infinite sequence $M_1$, $M_2$, $\ldots$ of matroids in $\mathcal M$ has a pair $i<j$ such that $M_i$ is isomorphic to a restriction of $M_j$.

 \begin{THMWQO} Let $\F$ be a finite field.
-Every class of $\F$-representable matroids of bounded contraction depth is well-quasi-ordered by the restriction. \end{THMWQO}
+Every class of $\F$-representable matroids of bounded contraction depth is well-quasi-ordered by restriction. \end{THMWQO}